 The Bush administration and Congress have continued to give priority to the trafficking problem.
 The State Department issued its third Congressionally mandated report on worldwide trafficking in June 2003.
 It categorized countries according to the efforts they were making to combat trafficking.
-Those countries that do not cooperate in the fight against trafficking could face U.S. sanctions, starting in 2003.
-The Consolidated Appropriations Resolution for FY2003 (H.J.Res.2), signed into law by the President on February 20, 2003 (P.L.
-108-7), included at least \$32 million for efforts to combat human trafficking and to help victims of trafficking.
+Those countries that do not cooperate in the fight against trafficking were made subject to U.S. sanctions, starting in 2003.
+Thus far, sanctions under this legislation have been applied only to Burma, Liberia, Cuba, North Korea, and Sudan.